cfirmo33/cabify-challenge/go/README.md

 Each type is instantiated with the necessary information to apply the price to an amount of product units and calculate the applied price.

+In addition to the prices, the products have been modelled in the `products.go` source file.
+Here the `Product` and `Catalog` structs model the products, including the price applied to them, and the catalog of products, respectivelly.
+A default catalog is provided in that file via `DefaultCatalog()` function.

 Appart from that, the `Checkout` type in `checkout.go` represents the checkout process according to the definition in the Challenge.
-Since the challenge says it is mandatory to make it thread-safe, under the hoods it uses a gorutine and some channels to communicate with the client code that requests `Scan()` and `Total()` operations.
+Since the challenge says it is mandatory to make it thread-safe, under the hoods it uses a gorutine and some channels to communicate with the client code that requests `Scan()` and `GetTotal()` operations.
 Two channels are used:

-* A `chan string` to submit scan actions
+* A `chan ScanReq` to submit scan actions.
+It contains the product name and the response channel to indicate if there was an error (i.e., the product name doesn't exist).
-* A `chan chan float64` to request total calculation.
-The inner channel passed to the outer channel is used to receive a response from the gorutine with the computed result.
+* A `chan GetTotalReq` to request total computation.
+It contains just the reply channel used to return the computed total (yes, the struct just wraps a single value, but it does so for consistency with `ScanReq`).

 The gorutine selects events from both channels and manages the requests accordingly.